$\mathrm{SU}(3)$ Fermi-Hubbard gas with three-body losses: symmetries and dark states: Symmetries

 Young diagrams can very conveniently be used to describe a basis of the system's Hilbert space: each state can indeed be labeled by two ssYTs.
 One tableau is interpreted as the orbital part of the state and is filled with numbers from $1$ to $L$ (which in our case label the lattice sites), while the other tableau is interpreted as the spin part and is filled with the flavors $A$, $B$ and $C$.
 We introduce the order $A < B < C$.
 By construction, the tableau corresponding to the orbital part of the state belongs to an irrep of $\mathrm{U}(L)$ while the tableau corresponding to the spin part belongs to an irrep of $\mathrm{SU}(3)$.
-The resulting state should be antisymmetric by any exchange of two fermions, this is ensured by the fact that the shapes of the two tableaux are transposed with respect to each other.
-If the orbital ssYT has the shape $\alpha$, we denote $\overline{\alpha}$ the shape of the spin ssYT.
-We give an example of a state in Fig.~\ref{fig:example_state}(b).
+In order to properly label a physically admissible state, the respective shapes of the orbital and the spin tableaux cannot be arbitrary, they have to be transposed with respect to each other.
+Here, the transposition operation on a YD corresponds to a reflection along its main diagonal, thereby exchanging the roles of the columns and the rows.
+The latter constraint is a consequence of the fermionic nature of the gas: the state should be antisymmetric by any exchange of two particles.
+If the orbital ssYT has the shape $\alpha$, we denote by $\overline{\alpha}$ the shape of the associated spin ssYT which is the transpose of $\alpha$.
+We give an example of a state in Fig.~\ref{fig:example_state}(b); the procedure to obtain the second quantization form of a state from its ssYT expression is in general rather non-trivial and will be explained in Sec.~\ref{sec:secondQ}.

 We introduce new operators: the spin-resolved particle number $N_\sigma := \sum_j n_{j \sigma}$ ($\sigma=A$, $B$, $C$) and the total particle number $\Nf=N_A+N_B+N_C$, in terms of which we have $\Lambda_3 = (N_A -N_B)/2$ and $\Lambda_8 = (N_A + N_B -2 N_C)/2\sqrt{3}$.
-Each ssYTs state is a simultaneous eigenstate of the mutually commuting operators~$C_2$, $C_3$, $I^2$, $\Lambda_3$, $\Lambda_8$ and~$\Nf$.
+Each ssYT state is a simultaneous eigenstate of the mutually commuting operators~$C_2$, $C_3$, $I^2$, $\Lambda_3$, $\Lambda_8$ and~$\Nf$.
 As shown in Eqs.~\eqref{eq:c1} and \eqref{eq:c2}, the eigenvalues of $C_2$ and $C_3$ are linked to the integers $p$ and $q$; while the eigenvalue of~$\Nf$ is the total number of boxes in one of the two tableaux.
 In fact, $p$ is the number of columns with one box, while $q$ is the number of columns with two boxes in the ssYT for the spin~\cite{Georgi2000}, as shown in Fig.~\ref{fig:example_state}(b).
 Thus, for a given state, the eigenvalues of $C_2$, $C_3$ and $\Nf$ fully characterize the shape of the ssYTs; and we have $\Nf = p+ 2q +3r$ where $r$ is the number of columns with three boxes in the spin ssYT.

 From a given spin ssYT, we can also directly read the corresponding eigenvalue of~$I^2$.
 First, we construct a new ssYT by erasing the boxes containing a $C$ in the original one.
 Therefore, we obtain a state belonging to an irrep of the $\mathrm{SU}(2)$ subalgebra for $A$ and $B$.
 From the known results on the $\mathrm{SU}(2)$ Lie algebra~\cite{Paldus1981}, we deduce that the eigenvalue of $I^2$ is written as $I(I+1)$ where $2 I$ is the number of columns with one box in the new tableau; this is illustrated in Fig.~\ref{fig:example_state}(b). $\Lambda_3$ and $\Lambda_8$ give additional information about the imbalance between the three flavors.
 Thus, once $(p,q,r)$ are fixed, the filling of the tableau for the spin is fully characterized by $\Lambda_3$, $\Lambda_8$ and $I^2$.